ember-cli/ember-cli.github.io/_posts/2013-04-08-managing-dependencies.md

 ##### Whitelisting and Blacklisting Assets

-You can limit which dependencies in your package.json file get imported into your Ember application by using the addon option of the EmberApp constructor.
+You can limit which dependencies in your package.json file get imported into your Ember application by using the addons option of the EmberApp constructor.
 A `whitelist` parameter allows you to restrict modules to a specific list.
 A `blacklist` parameter excludes specific modules from being imported into your
 app:

 {% highlight javascript %}
 var app = new EmberApp({
-  addon: {
+  addons: {
     blacklist: [
       'fastboot-app-server'
     ]